vikasgargvi/Docker-SpringbootApp/README.md

       - run docker container

-# I'm running docker on VM RHEL 8,
-RHEL 8 is host machine for docker
+--I'm running docker on VM RHEL 8, RHEL 8 is host machine for docker

 # How to Use: